🌊 Introduction: The Rising Tide of Global Flooding

 South Sudan / Sudan

 Area: Flood in counties submerged agricultural land and displaced rural population.
+Learn about getting home insurance in South Sudan.

 Spain